$20,000 wage subsidy to make the bio-economy more diverse and inclusive

 Employers are provided with key onboarding tools, including a diversity and inclusion HR policy template and on-going monitoring to ensure program success.

-- Provide BioTalent Canada with monthly financial claims, progress reports, and data upon request;
+- provide BioTalent Canada with monthly financial claims, progress reports, and data upon request; and

 - PIF, applicant checklist, direct deposit information, participant resume, company description, job description, and a learning plan developed with the participant.

 This position must not be funded by another Federally funded program like IRAP, Mitacs, etc.

 For specific application and eligibility details, please download the full application package.